jperez3/digitalocean-tf/t1/README.md

   name = "taccoform-tutorial"
 }
 ```
+_Note: don't copy/paste the code above.
+Write it on your own to get a feel for writing Terraform_

 Components:
 * `data` tells terraform that the following resource is a lookup
 * `digitalocean_ssh_key` is a unique name created by the DigitalOcean provider which allows you to pull in SSH keys